 4. Budget and Budget Justification (maximum of two pages)

 Include an itemized budget with a compelling narrative for how funds will be spent and why they are needed.
 Especially important is a direct linkage between budget items, e.g., funding for a student, and the project narrative, e.g., the collection and analysis of data by the student.
 If appropriate, provide supporting documentation such as quotes from vendors for purchases of equipment, etc. If the project seeks funding for specific individuals, e.g., a student having expertise, note why they in particular are required.
 The support can be used for any legitimate purpose associated with the project if justified in the proposal.
-Note that proposals must adhere to State of Oklahoma travel guidelines, teaching release policies (subject to approval by the chair/director and dean), student stipend rates, data collection practices, tuition, equipment, summer salary, and support for staff.
+Note that proposals must adhere to State of Oklahoma travel guidelines (PDF), teaching release policies (subject to approval by the chair/director and dean), student stipend rates, data collection practices, tuition, equipment, summer salary, and support for staff.
 Additional information regarding budgets and justification can be found in Budget & Justification Guidance.

 5. Investigator and Co-Applicant Curriculum Vitae (limit 2 pages each)